awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Choose **Create Route**\.

 1. Add an authorization rule for the network to specify which clients have access\.
-Perform the steps at [Step 4: Authorize Clients to Access a Network](#cvpn-getting-started-rules), for **Step 4** enter `0.0.0.0/0`, and for **Step 6** choose **Allow access to all users**\.
+Perform the steps at [Step 4: Authorize Clients to Access a Network](#cvpn-getting-started-rules), for **Step 4** enter `0.0.0.0/0`, and for **Step 5** choose **Allow access to all users**\.

-1. Ensure that the security group, associated with subnet you are routing traffic through, allows inbound and outbound traffic to and from the internet\.
-To do this, add inbound and outbound rules that allow traffic to and from 0.0.0.0/0\.
+1. Ensure that the security group that's associated with subnet you are routing traffic through allows inbound and outbound traffic to and from the internet\.
+To do this, add inbound and outbound rules that allow internet traffic to and from 0\.0\.0\.0/0\.

 ## Step 6: Download the Client VPN Endpoint Configuration File<a name="cvpn-getting-started-config"></a>

 The final step is to download and prepare the Client VPN endpoint configuration file\.
 The configuration file includes the Client VPN endpoint and certificate information required to establish a VPN connection\.
 You must provide this file to the clients who need to connect to the Client VPN endpoint to establish a VPN connection\.
 The client uploads this file into their VPN client application\.

-After you created the client vpn endpoint in Step 2, the console displays the DNS name, for example, " cvpn\-endpoint\-0102bc4c2e49f1e44\.prod\.clientvpn\.us\-west\-2\.amazonaws\.com"\.
-When you need to specify the DNS name, you must specify a random string in front of the displayed name so that the format is “\[*random string*\]\.displayed DNS name, for example, “asdfa\.cvpn\-endpoint\-0102bc4c2e49f1e44\.prod\.clientvpn\.us\-west\-2\.amazonaws\.com"\.
+After you create the Client VPN endpoint in Step 2, the console displays the DNS name, for example, "`cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\."
+To specify the DNS name, you must specify a random string in front of the displayed name so that the format is “*random\_string*\.*displayed\_DNS\_name*," for example, "`asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\."

 **To download and prepare the Client VPN endpoint configuration file \(console\)**